Bartlett's delta in the SABR model: Introduction

 \section{Introduction}

-The key function of an option model, in addition to its utility as a pricing tool, is its ability to produce reliable risk metrics.
-This allows the portfolio manager or market maker to put on appropriate hedges reflecting his view or mandate.
+The key requirement of an option model, in addition to its utility as an accurate pricing tool, is its ability to produce reliable risk metrics.
+This allows the portfolio manager or market maker to confidently put on appropriate hedges on his options positions in a way that reflects his view or mandate.

+The presence of stochastic volatility in an option model impacts the values of the the option greeks, and in particular the option delta.
 In this note we are concerned with hedging under the SABR model of volatility smile (\cite{hklw02}, \cite{hlw05}, \cite{hklw14}).
+Originally, the values of the greeks under the SABR model were calculated in \cite{hklw02} based on the asymptotic expression for the implied volatility.
+In \cite{b06}, the option delta proposed in \cite{hklw02} was modified to take into account the effects of the correlation between the dynamics of the forward and the stochastic volatility.
+It was empirically observed there that the modified delta provides a more accurate and robust hedging strategy than the original SABR delta.

 The results described below are a refinement of the work presented in \cite{b06}.
-The SABR model's specification requires four parameters $\sigma,\alpha,\beta,\rho$, which are calibrated to options market prices.
+The SABR model's specification requires four parameters $\sigma,\alpha,\beta,\rho$, whose values are calibrated to options market prices.
 According to the prevailing market practice, one of these parameters, the CEV exponent $\beta$ is usually set to a pre-specified value, while the remaining three parameters are optimized.
-This practice is justified by the way the parameterization of the SABR implied volatility curve responds to the changes in the values of $\beta$ and the correlation parameter $\rho$.
-While this choice introduces a higher degree of stability of the model parameters, it brings up the question whether the resulting hedges are equally robust.
+This practice is justified by the fact that there is a degree of redundancy between the CEV exponent $\beta$ and the correlation parameter $\rho$ in the SABR parameterization of the smile curve.
+While this choice introduces a higher degree of stability of the model parameters, it brings up the question whether the resulting hedges are equally robust, i.e. whether the choice of $\beta$ made by the portfolio manager has a significant impact on the hedging strategy.

-It was argued in \cite{b06} that a modified delta $\Delta^{\mathrm{mod}}$ leads to more robust hedges than the classic SABR delta, as proposed in \cite{hklw02}.
+It was argued in \cite{b06} that the modified delta $\Delta^{\mathrm{mod}}$ introduced there leads to more robust hedges than the classic SABR delta \cite{hklw02}, namely, across a large range of strikes, it is nearly independent of the choice of $\beta$.
 This claim was supported there by empirical and numerical arguments, see also \cite{am10}, \cite{hklw14}, and \cite{hw16}.
 The purpose of this note is to provide a theoretical justification of this claim.
+This is done by means of an asymptotic analysis of the explicit expression for the implied volatility derived in \cite{hklw02}.
+Furthermore, we show here that the modified delta of an at the money option is exactly independent of the choice of $\beta$.